Banking in Jersey

 Banks do have arrangements in place to waive their requirements in special situations of this type.
 Normally a senior member of management can open the account using other means of identification, e.g. Social Security details or utility bill.

-If all else fails, telephone the Financial Services Commission on 822040 for assistance in resolving the problem.
+If all else fails, contact the Jersey Financial Services Commission.

 Community Savings Limited